ctsrc/repotools/README.md

 # Shell command aliases

-This repository contains a few short-name scripts that serve as aliases for some of the shell commands that I use most frequently.
+I've got a handful of aliases that have been very very essential to me for many years now.
+It's all about identifying a select few commands that you use a lot, and keeping in mind what the effect would be if you were to apply any of the mindlessly.

+You then define short and meaningful aliases that are fast to type for the commands that you use the most but which don't require much care.

+Then the command line stays a joy to use.

 ## Background